rsksmart/devportal/docs/02-developers/04-quickstart/foundry.md

 ## Final Comments

-Explore and be curious about the folders and files of this starter kit.
-You'll learn how to import `.env` variables for deploying smart contracts, test smart contracts with solidity.
-Feel free to customize this starter kit to suit your project’s needs.
-Happy coding!
+You can explore the folders and files within the starter kit and customize the kit to suit your project’s needs.
+You can also learn how to import `.env` variables for deploying smart contracts, test smart contracts with solidity, etc.